epayco/epayco-node/README.md

 # Epayco

-Node wrapper for Epayco API
+Node wrapper for Epayco API with TypeScript support

 ## Description